 - Legal documentation, such as a marriage certificate or court order, that supports your request for a name change.

-Passport applications are generally processed within six weeks, though you can pay an additional $60 expedite fee to cut that time down to three weeks.
+Routine processing for passport renewals through the Department of State currently averages 8 to 11 weeks, though you can pay an additional $60 expedite fee to cut that time down to 5 to 7 weeks.
 If you need the name on your passport changed more quickly than that, you have a choice of either making an appointment at one of the State Department’s 24 regional passport agency offices, or using a private company like RushMyPassport.

-We take your paperwork and deliver it directly to the State Department for priority processing, often in as little as 24 hours.
+We take your paperwork and deliver it directly to the State Department for priority processing, as quickly as one week.
 There’s no need to make an appointment, wait in line, or travel out of town to a passport agency.
-Plus, we walk you through the process, step-by-step, reducing the chance of errors that can cause delays.
+Additionally, we walk you through the process, step-by-step, reducing the chance of errors that commonly cause delays.